Bubble Bobble

 is a platform game series originally developed and published by Taito.
 The first entry in the series, Bubble Bobble, was released in 1986 as an arcade cabinet.
 In most entries in the series, players control two dragons named Bub and Bob.
-This was followed by many sequels in both the main Bubble Bobble series, as well as the spin-off Rainbow Islands series.
+This was followed by many sequels in both the main Bubble Bobble series, as well as the spin-off Rainbow Islands and Puzzle Bobble series.
 They were published for and ported to a wide variety of arcade and home video game consoles.
-The most recent release in the series is Bubble Bobble 4 Friends in 2019.
+The most recent release in the series is Bubble Bobble Sugar Dungeons in 2025.